WRF Software & Computation

 Environment Variables

-• The non-standard locations of netCDF libraries or the Perl command
+• Location of the netCDF library and Perl command

 • Machine-specific features